Secret Society of Super Villains: Justice Underground

-Fictional history

 The Underground experienced some temporary victories in their battles with the Syndicate, both as a team and individually.
 For example, the Quizmaster's underground connections allowed him to interfere with the supplies needed by the Crime Syndicate for various operations, such as the speed serum that Johnny Quick requires to maintain his super speed.

 One by one, the Justice Underground members were all defeated, captured or killed.
 For example, Ultraman (the antimatter Superman) rendered Sir Solomon Grundy inert on a Saturday, and Lady Sonar sustained massive injuries from having her sonic abilities reflected back to her by Power Ring (the antimatter Green Lantern).
 Lady Sonar was forced to replace much of her shattered body with bionic implants.
 It was in this form that she resided as the guardian of Modora, the final free nation of the Anti-Matter Earth.

 Upon her home's invasion, Lady Sonar was successful in defeating Johnny Quick (the antimatter Flash) by temporarily shifting his body out of phase with reality.
 She was eventually destroyed by the Owlman (the antimatter Batman) and the rest of the Crime Syndicate when they finally conquered Modora.
 Lady Sonar was placed into cryogenic storage alongside her teammates, ready to be reanimated in a zombified state if the Syndicate decides it necessary.
 Their remains are located in the Crime Syndicate's Panopticon on the Moon's surface.

 The Justice Underground was released by the Martian Manhunter as a team of associate JLA members reversed back into the matter universe.
 It is unclear how they were able to recover from their injuries, though it could be inferred that the Owlman healed their injuries while they were in stasis.